DriftSolutions/DriftVM/README.md

 ##### Code and database

 - Clone the DriftVM repo to your location of choice: git clone https://github.com/DriftSolutions/DriftVM
-- Create a database in MariaDB/MySQL and add user user with access to it.
+- Create a database in MariaDB/MySQL and add a user with access to it.
 - Import driftvm.sql into it to create the tables.

 ##### Set up web admin panel